ed-alvarez/broadsign-docker/README.md

 # BroadSign Player - Docker

+This repository holds the necessary Dockerfiles for the auto-install Ubuntu image, which holds all of the assets required in `/opt/assets/`.

+The required components are already built-in in the mentioned Ubuntu image, which are:

+* /opt/assets/bsp
+* /opt/assets/control-player-ubuntu.deb
+* /opt/assets/vidireports.sh

 # Notes

 It is extremely important to run this image using Ubuntu on Wayland only.
 Otherwise BroadSign Player glitches out.